Anti-Nausea Medication and Other Cruise Sea Sickness Solutions

 The #1 anti-nausea wristbands that were recommended are Blisslets.
 We recommend them for several reasons:

-Our gripe with anti-nausea wristbands was that they were unattractive and certainly not fashionable.
+Our gripe with anti-nausea wristbands was that they were unattractive and decidedly unfashionable.
 That was until Blisslets came along!
-Thankfully a couple developed these chic anti-nausea wristbands so people have a natural remedy for nausea and motion sickness that doesn’t make them sacrifice style too.
+Thankfully, a couple developed these chic anti-nausea wristbands so people have a natural remedy for nausea and motion sickness that doesn’t sacrifice style.

 You need to wear two wristbands because they act in tandem, but that’s why Blisslets come in duo packs, not singly.

-The sizes (small, medium, large and extra-large) are measured according to your wrist size.
-They must fit snuggly against your wrist without room to fit fingers underneath the band.
+The sizes (small, medium, large, and extra-large) are based on your wrist size.
+They must fit snugly against your wrist, with no room for fingers to fit under the band.
 This is because they work as pressure points on the underside of your wrist.

-There are not currently special children’s sizes for Blisslets anti-nausea wristbands, but measure the child’s wrist if you have a little one who can benefit from these; size small fits many kids.
+There are no special children’s sizes for Blisslets anti-nausea wristbands, but measure the child’s wrist if you have a little one who could benefit from these; size small fits many kids.

 Check out DCL Duo’s interview with Blisslets founders Bernardo and Kristen in episode 204.